Chapter 11 Bankruptcy

 When you file Chapter 13 bankruptcy, you agree on a plan to catch up on delinquent payments and repay your creditors over time.
 It provides a way to prevent foreclosure on your home or repossession of your car or other collateral.
 An experienced bankruptcy lawyer can explain the advantages and drawbacks of Chapter 13 and can help you determine if it is the right choice for you.

-The purpose of a Chapter 7 bankruptcy is to give you a fresh start by wiping out most or all of your unsecured debt, such as credit card payments and medical bills.
+Filing a Chapter 7 bankruptcy in Oklahoma gives you a fresh start by wiping out most or all of your unsecured debt, such as credit card payments and medical bills.
 Contrary to common misunderstanding, you may be allowed to keep all of your possessions.

 Chapter 7 bankruptcy is liquidation.
 That means that a bankruptcy trustee will sell (liquidate) certain property that you own at the...read more